malliaris/SSNS/README.md

 * <samp>Simulator</samp> is the JavaScript class that encompasses all **SSNS** app logic.
 It is instantiated between a pair of <samp>script</samp> tags at the very end of [<samp>SSNS.html</samp>](SSNS.html)
 * <samp>HelpViewer</samp> is a modal-lightbox-based network of help pages, each corresponding to a <samp>HelpViewerNode</samp>; see the [Help Viewer](#help-viewer) section for details and a "sitemap" of node pages.

 The **SSNS** JavaScript code is separated into several source files, all located in the [<samp>/js/</samp>](/js/) directory.
-The following table lists the names of the source files and indicates which of the above-described classes each file contains.
+The following table indicates which of the above-described classes each source file contains.

 ## External Libraries, Dependencies